jasonleow/visualaid/src/pages/projects/surgical-mask-dos-donts.md

 template: project
 seo_img_path: /images/surgicalmask_opengraph.png
 ---
-Download all the illustrations in this collection as a pdf file for printing as a poster.
-For sharing over chat apps like Whatsapp and Telegram, you can download the single translation mobile images.
+Download all the illustrations in this collection as a pdf file to print as a poster.
+For sharing over chat apps like Whatsapp and Telegram, you can download the single translation mobile posters.

-<a class="button" id="download-button" href="https://bit.ly/visualaid-surgicalmask-poster" target="_blank" rel="noopener" style="margin-bottom: 0.75em;">Download pdf</a> &nbsp;&nbsp;&nbsp; <a class="button" id="download-button" href="https://bit.ly/visualaid-surgicalmask-mobile" target="_blank" rel="noopener" style="margin-bottom: 0.75em;">Download mobile images</a>
+<a class="button" id="download-button" href="https://bit.ly/visualaid-surgicalmask-poster" target="_blank" rel="noopener" style="margin-bottom: 0.75em;">Download pdf</a> &nbsp;&nbsp;&nbsp; <a class="button" id="download-button" href="https://bit.ly/visualaid-surgicalmask-mobile" target="_blank" rel="noopener" style="margin-bottom: 0.75em;">Download mobile posters</a>

 ![](/images/properly_wear_mask.png)